-Azerbaijan, Baku, Nov.
-27 / Trend E. Kosolapova/
+Azerbaijan, Baku, Nov 27 /Trend E. Kosolapova/

 Kashagan is one of the largest fields discovered in the past 40 years.
-According to analysts.
-Kashagan has the potential to unite the top five largest oil companies in the world.
-Kazakh geologists estimate geological oil reserves at 4.8 billion tons.
+According to analysts, Kashagan has the potential to unite the top five largest oil companies in the world.
+Kazakh geologists estimate geological oil reserves of 4.8 billion tons.
 According to the project operator, total oil reserves are 38 billion barrels (six billion tons), with a recoverable volume of about 10 billion barrels.
 Natural gas reserves are estimated at over one trillion cubic meters.

 At present the Kashagan project participants are Eni, Royal Dutch Shell, Exxon Mobil, Total and KazMunaiGas, which owns equal shares (16.81 per cent), as well as ConocoPhillips - 8.4 per cent and Japan's Inpex - 7.55 per cent.